tox-dev/tox/docs/config.rst

    :default: <package_env>-<python-flavor-lowercase><python-version-no-dot>

    If :ref:`wheel_build_env` is set to ``wheel`` this will be the tox Python environment in which the wheel will be built.
-The value is generated to be unique per python flavor and version, and prefixed with :ref:`package_env` value.
+The value is generated to be unique per Python flavor and version, and prefixed with :ref:`package_env` value.
    This is to ensure the target interpreter and the generated wheel will be compatible.
-If you have a wheel that can be reused across multiple python versions set this value to the same across them (to avoid building a new wheel for each one of them).
+If you have a wheel that can be reused across multiple Python versions set this value to the same across them (to avoid building a new wheel for each one of them).

 .. conf::